-This scheme and the accompanying Disability Access PlanAccessibility should be read in conjunction with one another and set out how the governing body and school will promote equality of opportunity for people with disabilities.
+This Policy and the accompanying Accessibility Strategy should be read in conjunction with one another and set out how the governing body and school will promote equality of opportunity for people with disabilities.

 The policy accords with the Equality Act 2010.